 C: Yes that reminds me of the poem you read out at the beginning of the groups I was in – Everyone is welcome here.
 I realise now that’s actually Sovereign isn’t it?
 You were bringing that in right from the word go.

 M: Sometimes we even do it with a candle and each person in the group goes to each person with a candle and says ‘Welcome – all parts of you are welcome here’- it’s really nice.
 And very Sovereign!
-In fact fire is the element associated with Sovereign in Shadow Work.
+In fact fire is the perfect element to represent Sovereign energy.
 I lit a candle for us today and there is something that really speaks to me about Sovereign.
 You were talking about the importance of Sovereign and almost the centrality of Sovereign and almost you could say that it’s our pilot light – the spark of life inside us…

 C: …I’m thinking of the expression of ‘keeping the candle burning’ for someone or something, you know keeping the faith with something, an alignment to a higher vision of something, intention, purpose, all of that is symbolised by a candle.
 Even the life force within us is often described as a candle that’s either ‘snuffed out’ or ‘re-kindled’.